-When running on a standalone container, the application deployment phase is undefined, so the developer will need to utilize whatever proprietary deployment time hooks the particular container has to offer in order to make a ServerContainer instance available to the developer at this time.
+When running on a standalone container, the developer will need to utilize whatever proprietary hooks the particular container has to offer to make a ServerContainer instance available to the developer.

 It is recommended that developers use either the programmatic deployment API, or base their application on the scanning and ServerApplicationConfig mechanism, but not mix both methods.
 Developers can suppress a deployment by scan of the endpoints in the WAR file by providing a